seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

 - **Pranic Healing** : Energy healing technique using prana (life force) for cleansing.
 It is based on the idea that the body has the ability to heal itself.
 - **Sekhem** : Egyptian energy healing similar to Reiki.
 - **Shiatsu** : Japanese bodywork therapy that translates to "finger pressure".
 The practitioner uses thumbs, fingers, palms, elbows, and feet to apply rhythmic pressure to specific energy pathways (meridians) in the body.
 It aims to balance the flow of vital energy and relieve muscle tension.
+- **Ku Nye** (also spelled **Kunye**) : Traditional Tibetan massage, the external therapy branch of Sowa Rigpa (Tibetan medicine).
+It combines oil application (*ku*), massage and pressure on specific points along the body's subtle channels (*nye*), and a fixing stage using compresses or herbal applications, to balance the three humours and release energetic blockages.
+- **Vortex Healing** : Energy healing modality founded by Ric Weinman, said to channel "divine" energy through a lineage transmission to clear emotional, karmic, and energetic blockages in the body and consciousness.

 ## 3. Breathwork